mdn/content/files/en-us/web/api/webrtc_api/signaling_and_video_calling/index.md

 - `sdp`
   - : The SDP string describing the offer.

-If an error occurs, either in the initial `createOffer()` or in any of the fulfillment handlers that follow, an error is reported by invoking our `reportError()` function.
+If an error occurs, either in the initial `createOffer()` or in any of the fulfillment handlers that follow, an error is reported by invoking our `window.reportError()` function.

 Once `setLocalDescription()`'s fulfillment handler has run, the ICE agent begins sending {{domxref("RTCPeerConnection.icecandidate_event", "icecandidate")}} events to the {{domxref("RTCPeerConnection")}}, one for each potential configuration it discovers.
 Our handler for the `icecandidate` event is responsible for transmitting the candidates to the other peer.